A comprehensive guide to public cloud computing

 • Combination of private and public clouds.

 • Companies can decide which model to use for their specific needs.
-E.g., Store sensitive data on a private cloud and use a public one for non-sensitive business services.
+E.g., store sensitive data on a private cloud and use a public one for non-sensitive business services.

 • Highly flexible as companies can move workloads between the two cloud types as needed for optimal performance and cost-effectiveness.